WillBorysiak/Apteco-Front-End/README.md

 - I have used an angular service to get the data from the static JSON file and supply that data to my app.component.ts.
 - I then used the @Input decorator to pass the data into the table component so I can access/process it into the mat-table.
 - Once the data was present I could run a function called createTableData() which contains all of the relevant data (years, countries and attendance).
 I had to use the .split('\t') method to create the separate arrays.
+- I then ran two .forEach() loops to interate over the data and create an object that can be fed into the Material data source.

 ## Problems

 - The first problem I faced was getting the table to render without errors.
 I had to search through the error log and work out which modules I needed such as MatPaginatorModule, MatInputModule, MatSortModule etc to import.
 The angular API documentation assisted me with this, then I could correctly add them to the imports array and the table worked perfectly.

-- The second problem I faced was receiving inside the table component as when I tried to log the @Input value, it simply returned undefined.
-After reading Angular documentation I realised that I was logged on ngOnInit which wouldnt work because the component was rendering THEN receiving the data.
-I then conditionally rendered the component using the \*ngIf="data" property and then the data was present before my log.
+- The second problem I faced was receiving data inside the table component as when I tried to log the @Input value, it simply returned undefined.
+After reading Angular documentation I realised that I was logged on OnInit which wouldnt work because the component was rendering THEN receiving the data.
+I then conditionally rendered the component using the \*ngIf="data" property and then the data was present before my console log.

 ## Notes